haley-johnson/Physualiser/README.md

-# Physualiser
+## Physualiser
-A math visualizer coded in ELM, designed for visualizing physics
+A math visualizer created with ELM, designed for visualizing physics!
+This project was created with the intent of helping highschool students visualize the concepts of position, velocity, and acceleration with a graph.